Rune-Status/OSRS-Sound-Data/README.md

-# OSRS-Sound-Data
+# OSRS-Soundbank-Data
-A repository containing sound data from Old School RuneScape in a readable (or listenable) format.
+A repository containing soundbank data from Old School RuneScape in a readable (or listenable) format.

 How it's organized - an example: